-Loving the piece's historical importance and this being the moment of copyright freedom, I responded: "Let's produce a full-scale handmade paper version at Magnolia.
-I would love to vectorize your templates for producing a guitar of any scale.
-We can laser cut the parts and focus on materials and the making.
+Loving the piece's historical importance and seizing this moment of copyright freedom, I responded: "Let's produce a full-scale hand-made paper version at Magnolia.
+I would love to vectorize your templates for production of a guitar at any scale.
+We can laser cut the parts and focus on materials and fabrication.
 Do you still have the templates?"
-(Indeed, Guy retained templates and sketches he had produced for this I/2 scale model.)
-And here begins our quest to reproduce, describe and "open-source" Picasso's full-scale paperboard guitar.
+Indeed, Guy retained templates and sketches he had produced for this I/2 scale model.
+And here begins our quest to reproduce, describe, and "opensource" Picasso's full-scale paperboard guitar.